-A newly published study details how “digital metamaterials” could help bring invisibly cloaks closer to reality.
+A newly published study details how “digital metamaterials” could help bring invisible cloaks closer to reality.

 The concept of “digital metamaterials” – a simple way of designing metamaterials with bizarre optical properties that could hasten the development of devices such as invisibility cloaks and superlenses – is reported in a paper published today in Nature Materials.